Wound suturing

 • Wounds requiring tissue continuity restoration

-• Wounds near joints or tendons needing to maintain mobility
+• Wounds near joints or tendons that require maintaining mobility

 • Wounds in cosmetic areas (such as the face) to reduce scarring

-Additionally, some surgical incisions also require suturing to ensure tissue approximation.
+Additionally, some surgical incision closures also require suturing to ensure tissue approximation.

 The treatment process includes four main steps:

-1. Local anesthesia: via injection or topical anesthetic gel to numb nerve endings
+1. Local anesthesia: via local injection or topical anesthetic gel to numb nerve endings

 2. Debridement: removing foreign objects, necrotic tissue, and controlling bleeding